-The NXP i.MX 8QuadMax SoC boot process is a bit more involved then the typical SoC used by Toradex.
-This article describes how to build the boot image (including required integration of firmwares and boot loader) and Linux manually.
+The NXP i.MX 8QuadMax / i.MX 8QuadXPlus SoC boot process is a bit more involved than the typical SoC used by Toradex.
+This article describes how to build the boot container (including required integration of firmware and boot loader) and Linux manually.

-The NXP i.MX 8QuadMax boots using a Cortex-M4 boot CPU called System Controller Unit (SCU).
-The SCU firmware is to a large part provided by NXP, but has been slightly altered by Toradex for the Apalis iMX8.
+The NXP i.MX 8QuadMax / i.MX 8QuadXPlus boots using a Cortex-M4 boot CPU called System Controller Unit (SCU).
+The SCU firmware is to a large part provided by NXP, but has been slightly altered by Toradex for the Apalis iMX8QM/Colibri iMX8QXP.
 The firmware also loads an intermediate firmware running on the Cortex-A class CPUs: The ARM trusted firmware (ATF).
 The ARM trusted firmware then hands over control to U-Boot which then is able to boot Linux.

-The DDR memory timings, the SCU, the ATF and U-Boot as well as any potential Cortex-M4 auxiliary firmwares are all stored in a single boot container.
-This boot container is read by the boot ROM and located at an offset of 33kB on the boot device.
+The DDR memory timings, the SCU firmware, the ATF and U-Boot as well as any potential Cortex-M4 auxiliary firmware are all stored in a single boot container.
+This boot container is read by the boot ROM from the boot device starting at offset 33kB.

 Make sure you extract the toolchain and setup the environment accordingly: